As part of our Parent Effectiveness Training (P.E.T.) series, Gordon Parenting provides exclusive tips and advice on handling toddler tantrums.

 What is the best strategy to address a tantrum?

 We tell parents to work on their own feelings first, so that they can truly be compassionate with their child.
 It is hard to be compassionate when they try to hit their sibling or are being mean to the dog or to you.
-So, you need a chance to “off-load” or manage your own feelings and worries about your child’s difficult behaviour, and your own reactions to it.
+So, you need a chance to “off-load” or manage your own feelings and worries about your child’s difficult behavior, and your own reactions to it.

 A child who is crying is in trouble and needs your help.
 He is overwhelmed by strong emotions, feels helpless and alone and does not know how to calm himself down.
 Crying, whining and throwing tantrums — all of those things are ways for a child to meet their needs and solve their problems.
 They wouldn’t do any of those things if they weren’t experiencing a problem.

 Dr. Thomas Gordon, three-time Nobel Prize nominee and multi-awarded psychologist, recommends parents employ helping skills when the child owns the problem.
 Be present, attend to the child and listen.
 Just listen.
 Get close to the child, get down to their level and look them in the eye.
 Give them your full attention and empathize.
 Check back on what you see and what you think the child might be feeling.
 This allows the child who is so distressed you can’t understand their words to be soothed enough to talk, and importantly, it also allows the child to hear their thoughts out loud and think through them more clearly.
 It also helps them get to the underlying reason of why they’re really upset.
 This leads to self-awareness.
 In Dr. Gordon’s P.E.T., this process is called Active Listening.
-Active Listening equips parents with skills which will comfort their child and help them work through their feelings.
+Active Listening equips parents with skills that will comfort their child and help them work through their feelings.

 When you listen, experts agree that it is important to accept, rather than dismiss your child’s feelings – even if they are hard to take.
 “We live in an emotion-dismissing culture,” says John Gottman, Ph.D., “but if you would like an awareness about your child’s emotions and your own, particularly an awareness of smaller emotions, then it may not be necessary for emotions to escalate.”